EtherCON

-The EtherCON is a ruggedized and lockable connector for Ethernet over twisted pair wiring.
-It is manufactured by Neutrik and is designed for professional audio and stage lighting network applications.
+The EtherCON is a ruggedized lockable Ethernet connector designed for twisted pair wiring.
+It is manufactured by Neutrik, it is intended to use in professional audio and stage lighting network applications.

 Design

-The design is modeled after the XLR connector with a circular hard metal shell and a locking latch.
+The EtherCON design is modeled after the XLR connector featuring a circular hard metal shell and a locking latch.
 The cable connector is always male and is designed to fit over a standard 8P8C modular connector.
-The chassis connector is always female and has the standard form factor of an XLR panel connector.
-The chassis connector may be mated with an EtherCON connector and a standard 8P8C plug.
-The chassis connectors are rated for either Cat 5e, Cat 6 or 6A compatibility, with the Cat 5e and 6A models being cross-compatible.
+The chassis connector is always female and uses the standard XLR panel connector form factor.
+It can be mated with either an EtherCON connector or a standard 8P8C plug.
+Chassis connectors are available with Cat 5e, Cat 6 or 6A compatibility, with the Cat 5e and 6A models being cross-compatible.
 (The Cat 6 model utilizes a different shell design from the other models.)
 Neutrik makes two styles of the connector, one for assembly before the 8P8C plug is attached, and one that will fit over a pre-attached plug.

-When sealing gaskets are used, EtherCON is capable of providing a waterproof cable connection for harsh environments.
+When used with special headers, EtherCON can achieve IP65-rated waterproofing, making it suitable for outdoor use.

 Applications

 EtherCON connectors are used on many audio over Ethernet and audio over IP products.

+EtherCON connectors are used on various lighting fixtures as a method of sending and receiving DMX512 data signal.

 EtherCON connectors are also used to transfer data across large LED displays in both indoor and outdoor settings.